What is a Cell? Definition, Types, Structure, Functions, and More

 In which type of organism are eukaryotic cells found?

-Now what is meant by cellular skeleton?
-See the cells of plants fungi and Protista have a cell wall that maintains their cell shape, but the cells of the Animalia Kingdom do not have this.
-So something is needed to maintain their shape.
+Now, what is meant by a cellular skeleton?
+The cells of plants, fungi, and Protista have a cell wall that maintains their cell shape, but the cells of the Animalia Kingdom do not have this.
+So something is needed to keep their shape.

 Difference between Plant cells and Animal cells